 -

-How We Use Your Information: Explain the purposes for which you process personal data.
+How We Use Your Information: Explain the purposes for which you process personal data and how these purposes are supported by your GDPR compliance tools and software stack.

 -